9magnets/HopePoint/readme.md

 3) Connect the iPhone, iPad, or Apple TV that you would like to spoof a location with to your Macintosh.

 4) You'll likely need to change the application's Bundle Identifier.
-Currently it is com.9magnets.highpoint.
-Change this to com.whateveryouwant.highpoint, and you should be good.
+Currently it is com.9magnets.hopepoint.
+Change this to com.whateveryouwant.hopepoint, and you should be good.

 5) In the Xcode project navigator, choose your device from the Scheme toolbar menu.
 Then click on the Run button.